 Cold, dry air combined with harsh hair products is a recipe for scalp issues.
 In order to tackle the flakes and get your hair back to normal, you need to start with a good scalp oil.

-Horsetail extract is far and away the star of hair oils.
+Horsetail extract is far and away the star of this hair oil.
 It is rich in the mineral silica [source], which strengthens bones, skin, and hair.
 And it contains selenium, which is essential for hair growth.
 A few drops of horsetail extract mixed with essential oils can do wonders for the scalp.

 A potent antibacterial and antimicrobial, lemongrass essential oil creates an environment conducive to hair growth.
 In one study using a lemongrass oil tonic on the scalp, it was shown to be effective in reducing dandruff [source].